Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Yes.
 Finova Financial’s site is protected with SSL encryption.
 But it reserves the right to distribute the information it collects — including your personal information and general financial situation — to affiliate services for marketing purposes.
 You can opt out of this by contacting Finova directly.

-Finova Financial isn’t reviewed by Trustpilot or accredited by the Better Business Bureau (BBB) as of August 2019.
+Finova Financial gets mixed reviews.
+Better Business Bureau (BBB) reviewers are generally unhappy with their experience.
 But customers on other review sites generally rank Finova positively.
 Reviews touch on Finova’s helpful customer service and quick response time, usually one to two days, as reasons to go with the service.

-However, more than 17 complaints on the Better Business Bureau’s site contributes to Finova Financial’s overall F rating.
-Most object to the insurance or debt cancellation addendum you’re required to take out on your vehicle before you can take out a loan.
+Most negative reviews object to the insurance or debt cancellation addendum you’re required to take out on your vehicle before you can take out a loan.
 Opting in to the addendum can add thousands of dollars to the cost of your loan.
 But if you have comprehensive and collision insurance on your vehicle, you aren’t required to take out additional insurance through Finova.